Connect with us

 The wife of a man who sometimes experiences crises related to his bipolar disorder feels he has been “subjected to treatment that should not happen in a civilized society.”

-The unnamed woman, who moved to Mississippi with her husband, told the court-appointed special monitor of the 's mental services that her husband was held in jail without medication and continued to decline as he waited for a bed at a state hospital.
+The unnamed woman, who moved to Mississippi with her husband, told the court-appointed special monitor of the state’s mental health services that her husband was held in jail without medication and continued to decline as he waited for a bed at a state hospital.
 Another time, he was taken to a crisis stabilization unit (CSU), which can provide intensive treatment and serve as an alternative to hospitalization and to waiting in jails.

 But after the staff called police, he wound up back in jail.

-A year later, she took him to the CSU again, where a staff member said, “You can't in here because of how you behaved last time.”
+A year later, she took him to the CSU again, where a staff member said, “You can’t come in here because of how you behaved last time.”
 He was taken to jail again until his wife was able to get him a bed at a private hospital.
 He then had to wait for a state hospital bed to become available.

 Throughout his report, Hogan emphasized the issue of sick people waiting in jail for treatment.